jazenwong/wong-blog/_posts/essay/2024-02-10-designing-website-as-a-framework copy.markdown

 **One of the most important questions you're trying to answer is: does the perfect version of the product [win the market](/product-features-narrative)?
 Can you even imagine a world where it wins?
 What would that look like?**

-This exercise forces these kinds of difficult questions to naturally surface [3].
+This exercise forces these kinds of difficult questions to naturally surface <a href="#note3">[3]</a>.
 They may not come to you in a sequentially logical order, but when dealing with complex problems, you can't use straightforward methods.
 You'll think, design, take a step back, think, design, take a step back, ad infinitum.

 ---
-[1] Good as in, does it [maximize your odds of winning the market](https://twitter.com/shreyas/status/1755304339856593240)?
+<span id="note1">[1] Good as in, does it [maximize your odds of winning the market](https://twitter.com/shreyas/status/1755304339856593240)?</span>

-[2] If you get the writing part correct, it's hard to end up with a bad website.
+<span id="note2">[2] If you get the writing part correct, it's hard to end up with a bad website.</span>

-[3] A blank webpage / piece of paper also invokes [kizen](/kenya-hara-white-reflections) and that naturally makes room for more creativity.
+<span id="note3">[3] A blank webpage / piece of paper also invokes [kizen](/kenya-hara-white-reflections) and that naturally makes room for more creativity.</span>